JuliaObjects/ConstructionBaseExtras.jl/README.md

 # ConstructionBaseExtras

 ConstructionBaseExtras.jl provides additional extensions to ConstructionBase.jl,
-that allows modifying immutable objects in Setfield.jl, Accessors.jl, BangBang.jl,
+that allows modifying immutable objects from other packages in Setfield.jl, Accessors.jl, BangBang.jl, and Flatten.jl.
-and Flatten.jl.
 It's a stop-gap measure until [first-class conditional modules](https://github.com/JuliaLang/Pkg.jl/issues/1285) are available, or packages decide to implement the necessary methods themselves.